-I wrote this about two years ago while in Adana Turkey and thought it worthy to post again, especially since I am seeing it again — now in Israel.
+I wrote this about two years ago while in Adana Turkey and thought it worthy to post again, especially since I am seeing it again, everywhere I go in the world.
+I my country hometown in Michigan the Muslims have built the largest mosque in America.
+But I shouldn’t get ahead of my story.

 Europe is full of magnificent churches—Gothic, Baroque and even modern.
 Their steeples and crosses still dominate much of the skyline.
 They stand as impressive monuments to the Christian faith that built the free world and brought beauty and justice out of a pagan, barbarian wilderness.